marano/blog/_posts/2014-05-06-n-plus-1queries.markdown

 Configure it as stated on Bullet's README and everytime you have a n + 1 query it will warn you. :)

-Whenever you feel that your app is getting slower, check the queries!
+Whenever you feel that your app is getting slower, check out the queries!
 Solved that, there are still 2 important topics remaining: Select versus Pluck and Ruby Memoization.
 Both I'm looking forward to explain for you next time!

 Hope you like it!
 Hugs!